It's easy to use a cluster the wrong way, so here are some tips on how to do it right.

 General_Usage meme gpu:titan-x:4 32 128000

-This shows the GPUs, CPUs and memory (megabytes) available to jobs on each node.
+This shows the GPUs, CPUs and CPU memory (megabytes) available to jobs on each node.
 You can see nodes that have different types of GPU and nodes that have multiple types of GPU themselves.
 You can choose a particular GPU type by modifying your gres option: --gres=gpu:titan-x:1

 Here's a suggestion how to check the memory capacity of a GPU you're planning on using: